01 of 12

 - It grows quickly.

-- It hold up well during dry periods.
+- It holds up well during dry periods.

 - It puts on a spectacular floral display in spring.